 After lunch, drive to Tashkurgan, meaning ‘Stone Fortress’ or ‘Stone Tower’ in the Turkic language, the official spelling of the town is Taxkorgan.
 The stone city is located in the north–east of Taxkorgan, a significant castle ruin on the ancient Silk Road.
 The old fortress was built on a precipitous hillock.
 Outside the castle are broken city walls, built with huge rocks stretching for 1300m around the city.
 The walls once stood 6m high and between 1-3m wide, and the remains of the four watchtowers are now crumbled on the earth.
 On the southeast of the city, discover the ruins of a temple where pottery, Tang coins and silk weaving’s have been excavated.
 (B,L,D)

-Today transfer to the local bus Tashkurgan station; and then take the local bus to SOST, Pakistan.
+Today transfer by private vehicle to SOST, Pakistan.
 (Driving time about 7-8 hours.)
 On arrival into Pakistan, you will be met and transferred to Passu, with several photo stops enroute.
 One of the oldest settlements in Hunza-Gojal, Passu is said to suffer a kind of geographical curse preventing it from growing into a town.
 At one time Passu had extensive orchards, a polo field and nearly five times its present population.
 But as glaciers periodically dammed the Shimshal River, which then broke, causing floods that have gradually torn away Passu’s riverfront land.
 A mudslide in 1974 at Shishkut Nala created a lake that submerged parts of the village and choked the valley with sand and gravel.
 The region today is still beautiful offering spectacular, breathtaking scenery.
 (B)

 2 nights in Passu